 OTNR stands for One-Time Notification Request.
-In order to send One-Time Notification you need to get your Subscribers' consent to receive it via OTNR.
+In order to send One-Time Notification you need to get your contacts' consent to receive it via OTNR.
 For more information please check this article: How to Use One-Time Notification in Facebook Messenger.

 6. + List block:

 This block was also designed for presenting products with some additional information about them.

 However, please note that Vertical List is deprecated by Facebook and is rendered as a Gallery.